 Istanbul Bucket List: 100 Must-Have Experiences in Istanbul

 2. Listen to Your Turkish Coffee Fortune

 After drinking Turkish coffee fortune-telling is a must.
 Turkish coffee is a great way to end a beautiful meal you’ll find fortune tellers in many cafes.
-The price of coffee can be more expensive than usual in places advertising fortune-telling.

 3. Fish at Bosphorus